Gidan/AdventOfCode/README.md

 # AdventOfCode

 My AdventOfCode.com solutions.
-This repository contains my solutions for the AdventOfCode puzzles.
+This repository contains my solutions for the AdventOfCode puzzles written in Kotlin.

 Each puzzle has its own kotlin file.
 Within each file there is a main method that can be used to run each solution.